-It is also pilot's responsibility to familiarize himself with all applicable documentations and supplements (predominantly published on www.kubicekballoons.com).
+It is also pilot's responsibility to familiarize himself with all applicable documentations and supplements (the majority of these documents can be found on www.kubicekballoons.com).

 1.2 Applicability

 This manual in itself applies to hot air balloons of the BB type, manufactured by Kubíček Factory s.r.o.
 If an appropriate supplement is inserted, the Manual also applies to the BB-S type, manufactured by Kubíček Factory s.r.o.